Nadia656/Remarque-Books/README.md

-# Wedding Dress
+# Remarque Books
-Wedding Dress is a JS/HTML/CSS project which helps brides-to-be to find their dream wedding dress.
+Erich Maria Remarque Books is a JS/HTML/CSS project which helps to find books of Erich Maria Remarque.

 ## Usage